Fafnyir/FafnyirUI/README.md

 ## 🧩 Notes

 - This UI is built specifically for use with the ElvUI ecosystem.
-- Missing dependencies may cause visual errors or missing elements.
+- Missing dependencies will cause visual errors or missing elements.
 - FafnyirMedia contains required textures, fonts, and other shared assets.